KadonDEngle/KadonDEngle/README.md

 My name is Kadon Engle.

-I am constantly looking for something to challenge my brain and consistently working on refining my skills as a developer.
+I am currently the CTO of two small companies where my responsibilities encompass the expansion of their technological infrastructures and the establishment of scalable ecosystems.

-I also climb rocks.
+In the little free time that I have, I work on sharpening my skills as a developer.